kauan-carvalho-code/investiments-simulator/README.md

 [Prettier](https://prettier.io/) is an opinionated code formatter.
 It enforces a consistent style by parsing your code and reprinting it with its own rules that take into account the maximum line length, wrapping the code when necessary.

+[Docker](https://www.docker.com/) enables developers to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can run virtually anywhere.
+As Bottomley told me, "Containers gives you instant application portability.

 ## Getting Started

 install the dependencies: